lff0305/jwt_ecdsa/README.md

 When I need to validating a JWT token, I found that most of the 3rd party JWT libraries depend on https://www.bouncycastle.org/java.html.

-However I found that in recent JDKs (9+) Oracle has implemented what is needed to validate a jwt token.
+However I found that in recent JDKs (9+) Oracle has implemented what is needed to validate a jwt token for `EC`

 # This is what to do (ES384 for example)